bhdzllr/BlankBase/README.md

 # BlankBase #

 BlankBase is a blank WordPress theme.
-It can be used to start a new theme or as parent theme for a new child theme.
+It can be used to start a new theme.

 ## Features ##